 "Zapier is a web automation app.
-With Zapier you can build Zaps which can automate parts of your business or life.
+With Zapier, you can build Zaps that can automate parts of your business or life.
 A Zap is a blueprint for a task you want to do over and over."

-- Choose the event that will trigger your zap.
+- Inside the "Trigger Event", select the event that will trigger the zap.

 - SalesRabbit has 2 options for an event.